 The resources you linked to in your recent post were really informative and useful.

 As a candidate, it may feel nice the first time when you get a flattering message on LinkedIn.
 But after the first 25 or so, it gets old really fast.

-The most common line is something like “I’ve come across your profile and I have to say I’m impressed”.
+The most common line is something like “I’ve come across your profile and I have to say I’m impressed.”
 What are you impressed by?
-If you are not able to be specific, top candidates are not going to be impressed by your outreach and wait for a more personalized message.
+If you aren’t specific, top candidates are going to let your message fall by the wayside as they wait for a more personalized message.

 Suggest a Specific Date for a Call

-“We would love to talk with you in more detail.
-I’m free to call Wednesday from 3 pm onwards, Thursday at 10 am, and Friday at from 9-10 am.
+“We would love to talk with you about this opportunity in more detail.
+I’m free to call Wednesday from 3:00 p.m. onwards, Thursday at 10:00 a.m., and Friday from 9-10:00 a.m.
 Do any of these time slots line up with your schedule?”

 By naming specific dates you drive the conversation forward and encourage the candidate to take action.

 It may be tempting to ask a candidate if they know anyone in their field that would fit the job.
 But resist the temptation, as you want to make candidates feel special, not replaceable.

 Plus, if you have already connected on LinkedIn, then you can see a candidate’s professional network anyway.